What are talent assessment methods?

-These can tell you a lot about someone's leadership potential, how well they work in a team, and what kind of environment that they might thrive in – making it easier to find someone compatible with your company's culture.
+These can tell you a lot about someone's leadership potential, how well they work in a team, and what kind of environment they might thrive in – making it easier to find someone compatible with your company's culture.

 4. Structured Interviews

-There are still a lot of benefits from the traditional candidate recruitment methods, like structured interviews.
+There are still a lot of benefits from traditional candidate recruitment methods, like structured interviews.
 While there is a trend towards more unstructured and casual interviewing techniques, research has found that structured interviews can be around twice as effective at predicting job performance.

 Following a list of predetermined questions can make the interview more impartial, since it gives every candidate equal opportunity by asking them the same questions.